deividfsantos/deployment-system-poc/README.md

 - **Go Dependencies**: Updated to use Go 1.18+ with Prometheus client library
 - **Improved Documentation**: Updated README with current project structure and features

-### What's New
-- Structured Kubernetes deployments using Helm charts
-- Application metrics collection and monitoring capabilities
-- Enhanced pipeline configuration with better error handling
-- Comprehensive testing and verification procedures

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly using the verification steps
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 ## Support

 For issues and questions: